 This is entirely your choice.
-If you are new to the fitness industry and ‘testing the water’, our advice would be to complete the standard Diploma in the first instance.
-This will give you the chance to learn and achieve each part of the Diploma at a pace that suits you.
-If you are already a fitness trainer or Personal Trainer, we suggest you complete the Specialist Diploma as this will give you additional qualifications straight away to offer your client base and open further opportunities to you.
+If you are new to the fitness industry and ‘testing the water’, our advice would be to complete the standard Mat Pilates Instructor Course in the first instance.
+This will give you the chance to learn and achieve each part at a pace that suits you.
+If you are already a fitness trainer or Personal Trainer, we suggest you complete the Exercise Specialist Pilates Instructor Course as this will give you additional qualifications straight away to offer your client base and open further opportunities to you.

-When paying by instalments you must ensure that you have banked enough in advance to cover the cost of the next course you wish to study in your diploma.
+When paying by instalments you must ensure that you have banked enough in advance to cover the cost of the next course you wish to study.

 Yes!
-Our Level 3 Complete Personal Training Diploma and Level 4 Total Immersion Diploma qualifications are recognised by employers internationally and students can also work abroad with REPs and EREPs recognition.
+Our Level 3 Personal Trainer Course and Level 4 Elite Personal Trainer Course qualifications are recognised by employers internationally and students can also work abroad with REPs and EREPs recognition.